Extending the planar theory of anyons to quantum wire networks: Anyon models on star graphs and tree graphs

 \section{Anyon models on star graphs and tree graphs}

 Let us briefly recall the fundamental differences between graph braided anyon models and the planar braided anyon models.
-Following the formalism introduced in \cite{FirstPaper}, we associate $V^{ab}_{c}$ with the fusion space of anyon states, where fusion takes place on the edges of the graph $\Gamma$.
+For a detailed exposition on graph braid groups we refer the reader to Ref.\cite{GeometricPresentation}, in addition in Appendix~\ref{sec::generators} we include a brief review of how graph braid groups are defined.
+Following the formalism introduced in \cite{FirstPaper}, we associate $V^{ab}_{c}$ with the fusion space of anyons, where fusion takes place on the edges of the graph $\Gamma$.
 The $n$-strand braid group \cite{Abrams,GeometricPresentation} of the graph $\Gamma$ will be denoted by $B_n(\Gamma)$.
+For most of this section we will focus on the graph braid group of four particles on a trijunction graph, denoted $B_{4}(\Gamma_{3})$.
+The four-strand graph braid group $B_4(\Gamma_3)$ is generated by the algebraic presentation